thegetty/occasional-papers-5/content/about.md

 </svg>
 {{< /q-class >}}

-This text of this work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/).
+This text of this work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
 The cover image is reproduced with the permission of the rights holder acknowledged in the caption and is expressly excluded from the CC BY-NC license covering the rest of this publication.
 The image may not be reproduced, copied, transmitted, or manipulated without consent from the owner, who reserves all rights.

 **Published by Getty Publications, Los Angeles**<br />
 1200 Getty Center Drive, Suite 500<br />